 He writes in response to a question that “perhaps, more importantly, water-soluble proteins have concentric “shells” of semi-ordered water molecules arranged around them, in much the same way that dissolved salts have associated water molecules making them soluble.
-If you add too much salt, the waters in the protein solvation shells are stripped out to dissolve the salt, precipitating the protein out of solution.
+If you add too much salt, the water in the protein solvation shells is stripped out to dissolve the salt, precipitating the protein out of solution.
 This is sometimes called “salting out”.
-The change in positive and negative ions around the protein change the various interactions which are involved in keeping the protein together and helping it to hold it’s structure.
+The change in positive and negative ions around the protein changes the various interactions which are involved in keeping the protein together and helping it to hold its structure.
 In other words, freezing can denature proteins through this mechanism.

 (7) decrease in dielectric constant; the dielectric constant (ε) is defined as a measure of a substance’s ability to insulate charges from each other.

 (8) the development of antioxidants at higher temperatures.

 Fluctuating temperatures between different freezers as the product moves from the company-holding freezer to the refrigerated truck and into the refrigerator at the client’s premises is one reason for fluctuating temperatures.
 Another is poor freezer door discipline if it is not managed mechanically – not closing the freezer door and some freeze-thawing cycles may be planned by defrosting products to use in production and refreezing what has not been used.
 The question comes up about how detrimental this is to product quality and its impact on shelf life.